stephengold/kk-physics/README.md

 dependencies on the KK Physics library and appropriate Jolt-JNI native libraries.
 The build tool should automatically resolve the remaining dependencies.

-Current jolt-jni releases provide 24 desktop native libraries, each specific to a particular platform, build type, and build flavor.
+Current Jolt-JNI releases provide 32 desktop native libraries, each specific to a particular platform, build type, and build flavor.

-Six desktop platforms are supported:
+Eight desktop platforms are supported:
 + "Linux64" (Linux on x86_64 CPUs)
++ "Linux64_fma" (Linux on x86_64 CPUs with AVX2 and FMA extensions)
 + "Linux_ARM32hf" (Linux on 32-bit ARM CPUs with hardware floating-point)
 + "Linux_ARM64" (Linux on aarch64 CPUs)
 + "MacOSX64" (macOS on Intel CPUs)
 + "MacOSX_ARM64" (macOS on "Apple Silicon")
 + "Windows64" (MS Windows on x86_64 CPUs)
++ "Windows64_avx2" (MS Windows on x86_64 CPUs with AVX2 extensions)

-Your runtime classpath should include the JVM library plus 1-to-6 native libraries: a native library for each platform on which the code will run.
+Your runtime classpath should include the JVM library plus 1-to-8 native libraries: a native library for each platform on which the code will run.

 Build types:  use "Debug" native libraries for development and troubleshooting,